MichaelJahns/codeChallenges/readMEs/bikeLock.md

 # Visual
 Because the bike lock can spin up or down there are two routes to every digit, rotating up and rotating down.

-Counting Jumps to 4 spinning up

                                 +4
              /   \ /   \ /   \ /   \
             0     1     2     3     4     5     6     7     8     9
             |_____|_____|_____|_____|_____|_____|_____|_____|_____|

-Counting Jumps to 4 spinning down
+Counting number of jumps to 4 spinning up

                                         -6
            \                          /  \  /  \  /  \  /  \  /   \ /
             0     1     2     3     4     5     6     7     8     9
             |_____|_____|_____|_____|_____|_____|_____|_____|_____|

-Below is how the problem domain can be visualized

-We must develop an algorithm that spins down if a value is closer down, and spins up if it is closer up, sums and return the total number of spins
+Counting number of jumps to 4 spinning down

                                   (spins and direction)
                                     -1  +4  +2  +0